programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 You are probably thinking that on the face of things, there's nothing especially enticing about these lists of details.
 This is correct: you could simply look up most of this trivia in any decent reference book.
 But Wikidata's value does not consist in its isolated factoids.
 Instead, Wikidata's power derives from the way that it combines these data points with all of the other data it contains.
 It does this with a powerful search protocol called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).

+> ***Insight***: This section introduced seven key Wikidata terms.
+These are common words, but they have a narrower sense in Wikidata.
+It may be useful to review this short list:
+- item
+- property
+- label
+- alias
+- identifier
+- statement
+- value

-### Combining factoids
+## Combining factoids

-Queries combine factoids into patterns that can illuminate historical context.
+Wikidata offers tools and data to combine information we have at hand with other background factoids.
+These combinations can help us to understand context.
+For example, you might wonder how age figures in revolutionary careers.
+By combining factoids on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
 We'll learn more about constructing Wikidata queries later, but let's start looking at the results of a few pre-constructed queries.

 Let's say that you are interested in the role that youth may have played in Abdel Nasser's rise to power, and you want to consider the age at which other mid-twentieth-century leaders took power.
 Here's [a query that returns that information](https://w.wiki/E$jz) via the Wikidata query service.
 (Don't get hung up on the details of the query; if you are curious, the grey lines explain what each step accomplishes.)
 To execute the query, press the blue "play" button at the bottom left.

 Scrolling down the table of results, which are sorted by age, you will find that Abdel Nasser became president when he was 38 (in 1954).
 Comparing him to the hundreds of other heads of state listed, we can see that some first took power at an older age, and some at a younger age.
 The simple Tableau bar graph below shows that Nasser was relatively young in this distribution.
 If you happen to be interested in leaders, life cycle, and generations, this list is a good starting point for further data exploration and hypothesis testing.

 {% include figure.html filename="en-or-wikidata-for-historians-04.png" alt="Column graph with count on y-axis and age at which head of state came to power on x-axis, with the bar for 38 years old highlighted." caption="Figure 4: Count of ages at which heads of state came to power, 1950-1980." %}

+Of course, popular "AI" bots are willing to answer broad contextual questions like this.
+They get their answers, in part, from Wikidata.
+I encourage readers to compare Wikidata's answers to the answers offered by bots, here and in what follows.
+Typically, bot answers will be partial and will not disclose limits or edge cases.
+In the age example, the bots seem to neglect less well-known heads of state.
+But limits and edge cases are often what interest us as historians, and Wikidata's thorough and precise answers are often useful for research purposes.

-Wikidata supports data-informed contextualization of this kind.
-Once you get the hang of SPARQL, it's easy, with an additional query statement, to enrich your data: [add a continent column](https://w.wiki/E$k7), [add a gender column and count of spouses and children](https://w.wiki/FmqN), or [add a column giving each leader's name in her or his native language](https://w.wiki/E$kB).
+Wikidata supports data-informed contextualization, and (unlike bots) it gives only straight answers.
+Once you get the hang of SPARQL, it's possible, with an additional query statement, to enrich your data in various ways you might find meaningful.
+For example (again using prepared queries), you can [add a continent column](https://w.wiki/E$k7), [add a gender column and count of spouses and children](https://w.wiki/FmqN), or [add a column giving each leader's name in her or his native language](https://w.wiki/E$kB).

-All such results can be downloaded in the usual data formats and as code snippets in various programming languages.
+These results can be downloaded in the usual data formats and as code snippets in various programming languages.
 Wikidata even includes a rudimentary visualization package with its query service, which can help in quick data exploration.
 Here's a [map of the birthplace of everyone with the first name "Gamal"](https://w.wiki/E$kF) (move your cursor to the right margin of the map to access the SPARQL query itself).

-Obviously, this is only a tiny fraction of the world's Gamals.
+The queries function, but what about the data they reveal?
+Obviously, this map shows only a tiny fraction of the world's Gamals.
 It is essential to recognize what Wikidata does not do–and should not be expected to do.
 The knowledge base is vast, but it will always be incomplete.
 While many or even most of the data in these lists of results are more or less correct, we find some individual answers that don't make sense, and others that are missing.

 This incompleteness is a function of two features of the knowledge base.
 First, there is no guarantee that the data it contains are accurate, and no rigid requirement that it be source referenced.
 At the time of writing, eight references attested Abdel Nasser's date of birth: